 მზიანი — MZIANI [mZIA-ni]

-Drying under open sunlight.
+"Solar" — Drying under open sunlight.
 Preserves enzymes, chlorophyll, and volatile compounds.
-Used for white tea and as the defining step of MZIANI TSIVI living tea.

 The first open standard for naming Georgian tea.
 Authored by Teanium.
 Open for adoption by all Georgian tea producers.